flancian/garden/become nostromo.md

 - I wrote a [[shell script]] today, I call it [[become nostromo]].
   - It is in my [[chezmoi]] repository like all my hacks.
+  - It is very simple; essentially a batch file.